RohitkuDwivedi/c_programs/README.md

 # c_programs
 assignments basics of c in programs
 ## NUMBERS
-Prime
+1)Prime
-even odd
+2)even odd
-leep year
+3)leep year
-Swapping of 2 no without and with temp variables
-Chek if 2 no are twin prime
+4)Swapping of 2 no without and with temp variables 5)Chek if 2 no are twin prime
-Factorial with and without recursion lcm hcf of 2 no.
+6)Factorial with and without recursion
+7)lcm hcf of 2 no.
 ## ARRAY
- addition subtraction of matrix transpose of a matrix.
+ 1)addition subtraction of matrix
+ 2)transpose of a matrix.
- Mutliplication of 2 matrix
+ 3)Mutliplication of 2 matrix
  ## STRING
- check palindrome
+ 1)check palindrome
- convert "hi my name is mithila" to "ih ym eman si alihtim" count no of occurance of a word in a sentence
+ 2)convert "hi my name is mithila" to "ih ym eman si alihtim" 3)count no of occurance of a word in a sentence
 ## ALGORITHMS (in array)
 ### Search:
-Sequential search
+1)Sequential search
-Binary Search
+2)Binary Search
 ### Sorting
-Bubble Sort
+1)Bubble Sort
-Selection Sort
+2)Selection Sort
-Insertion Sort
+3)Insertion Sort
-The Merge Sort
+4)Merge Sort
 ###### also read the best and worst time for each seach and sort algorithm and mention both in comments in the file
 ## DATASTRUCTURE
 ### Linear
-Singly linked list
+1)Singly linked list
-Doubly linked list
+2)Doubly linked list
-Binary Tree
+3)Binary Tree